Telekom Logo

 Deutsche Bundespost Telekom Logo 1991

 The brand symbol remains the same.
-On the right is the pink word “Telekom,” each letter separated by a gray square.
-It is a graphic interpretation of the musical notation of the horn melody, the postal communication symbol.
-The audio branding was created by Interbrand Zintzmeyer & Lux studio, which created it with musicians Chris McHale and Joe Barone’s support.
+On the right, the word “Telekom” is in pink, with each letter separated by a gray square.
+It is a graphic interpretation of the horn melody’s musical notation, the postal communication symbol.
+The audio branding was created by the Interbrand Zintzmeyer & Lux studio, with the support of musicians Chris McHale and Joe Barone.
 Next comes the word “Mobilfunk” in a classic serif typeface.

 1995 – 2007